jacksonlau-mi/SenXorViewerAndroidAPP/README.md

 # SenXorViewer
-The SenXorViewer APP is the release version of the android software from Meridian Innovation Limited SenXorViewer V1.64.
+The SenXorViewer APP is the release version of the android software from Meridian Innovation Limited SenXorViewer.
 Details please check the SenXorViewer Android App Note.

 ## Setup